 As you can see, each of these workouts only has a total of 1 mile of running volume in them but they are all very different.
 Each working on a different training response and helping the athlete build speed and capacity at a number of distances.

-Depending on the training age of the athlete (How experienced with training they are) you could continue this pattern, increasing the weekly volume as much as needed, or as much as they can handle without falling apart.
+Depending on the training age of the athlete (How experienced with the training they are) you could continue this pattern, increasing the weekly volume as much as needed, or as much as they can handle without falling apart.

-While this is a very basic example it is meant to demonstrate how you could vary your training, continue to adapt in a positive manner, and overcome those plateaus without running into that diminished return or loss.
+While this is a very basic example it is meant to demonstrate how you could vary your training, continue to adapt in a positive manner and overcome those plateaus without running into that diminished return or loss.